ejoebstl/graphql-auto-mutation/README.md

 The graphcool BaaS can automatically create mutations for this schema for us.
 You can easily try it for yourself, using their awesome [graphql-up tool](https://github.com/graphcool/graphql-up).

-Since the mutations are all exposed in the schema, we can just let `graphql-auto-mutation` utilize the endpoint to generate corresponding function calls. `graphql-auto-mutation` will genrate an object with a function for each mutation specified in the schema.
-THe function will have the exact same name and accet parameters as an onject.
-When called, function returns the ID of the mutated node.
+Since the mutations are all exposed in the schema, we can just let `graphql-auto-mutation` utilize the endpoint to generate corresponding function calls. `graphql-auto-mutation` will generate a function for each mutation specified in the schema.
+The function will have the same name as the mutation.
+Parameters are passed inside an object.
+When called, the function returns a promise which resolves to the ID of the mutated node.

 ```javascript
 import createMutations from 'graphql-auto-mutation'